Blog

 “Our beam transport system is one of the best in the country,” says Dr. Lin.
 “When a patient is in the treatment room, the machine rotates at 360 degrees so they can receive the proton beam at the best beam angles to treat their tumor.”

-What specialized training is needed to become a medical physicist?
 The rigorous preparation includes an undergraduate degree in physics or engineering plus an additional three to five years of graduate study through a program approved by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP), followed by a CAMPEP-approved residency.
 A medical physicist then needs to go through three-step examinations to become a certified medical physicist by the American Board of Radiology (ABR).

 Our work here at the New York Proton Center wouldn’t be possible if it weren’t for Dr. Lin and his team.
 Their unique skill set has helped save lives and made cancer treatment easier and safe for everybody involved.
 The team wants prospective patients to know that physicists are among the many people involved in ensuring that every patient receives high quality, safe, and customized proton therapy.